 - Cuddles, talking, asking about their day.

-- At bedtime the bedtime story provides a half hour of one-on-one time which is nice at the end of the day.
+- At bedtime, the story provides a half hour of one-on-one time which is nice at the end of the day.

 - We always have dinner together.

-- Dinner everyday is sit down and talk time.
+- Dinner everyday is time to sit down and talk.

-- We always try to have meals together where we sit down without tv and chat.
+- We always try to have meals together where we sit down to chat without TV or distractions.

 - Mealtimes are important for sitting at the table and eating as a family.

-- We try and have game night each week at weekends.
+- We try and have game night each weekend and play different board games.

-- At weekends we try go somewhere as a family
+- At weekends we try to go somewhere as a family.

 - Sitting together for movie night and trying not to always prioritise the household chores.